Mohamd-Abdelkreem/Small-Javascript-Projects/README.md

 6- You can view the live version of the Color Palette Generator project here: [Live Preview](https://color-palette-mohamed-abd-elkareem.netlify.app/).

+7- You can view the live version of the Kanban Board project here: [Live Preview](https://kanban-board-mohamed-abdelkareem.netlify.app/).

 ---

 Feel free to explore the code, try the projects, or leave suggestions!